CorbinMakesStuff/corbinmakesstuff.github.io/index.md

-# Hello World!
+# `Hello World!`

+I'm Corbin, I make cool stuff.

-I'm Corbin, I develop using batch as of now but I am currently learning to develop with more mainstream languages.
+I used to develop using batch, but I am currently learning C#

 Cool stuff coming in the future ;)